amedeedaboville/tsplib-rs/src/post.md

 * Display -> that the type can be put into a string
 * PartialEq -> Makes the values comparable
 * Debug -> assert_eq! was complaining
+I just put them in as the compiler complained

 Now I can write my tests as
 ```